ito-org/STRICT/README.md

 ## Protocol Description

 - Every participant generates a new random TCN per timeslot (e.g. every 30 minutes), these TCN will be saved with a timestamp and a region tag.
 - Each phone is running a BLE (or similar) beacon, broadcasting the current hashed TCN (SHA256 truncated by 6 bytes).
-If two devices come close to each other, they record each others hashed TCNs and save these together with a timestamp, calculated distance (based on signal strength) and meeting duration locally on their device.
+If two devices come close to each other, they record each others hashed TCN and save these together with a timestamp, calculated distance (based on signal strength) and meeting duration locally on their device.
-- In case of a positive diagnosis for a participant, they submit the randomized history of their TCNs from the last N days to a public DB.
-The TCNs of their contacts do not leave their device.
+- In case of a positive diagnosis for a participant, they submit the randomized history of their TCN from the last N days to a public DB.
+The TCN of their contacts do not leave their device.
-- On the Server, the TCNs will be saved with a timestamp for the upload date and a region tag.
+- On the Server, the TCN will be saved with a timestamp for the upload date and a region tag.
-- Every participant regularly downloads the new infected TCNs from the DB and does a local hash (SHA256) and calculates the intersection with their recorded history and marks them in its own database as infected.
+- Every participant regularly downloads the new infected TCN from the DB and does a local hash (SHA256) and calculates the intersection with their recorded history and marks them in its own database as infected.
 - The users device calculates the risk of the user being infectious in relation to time based on the duration and distance of all TCN marked as infected.
 - Recommend actions to the user based on the result of the risk calculation.
 - For the times the user was likely to be infectious they publish the respective TCN, and hopefully follow the recommended actions.